 The University benefits from an established network of affiliated partner campuses, institutions and faculty around the world that are authorized to prepare students for its awards.
-Although the University makes use of a number of modern technologies to deliver its programs, the majority of its students still study face to face with their mentors, and some tuition is given in small groups in a classroom setting.
+Although we make use of a number of modern technologies to deliver its programmes, many students still do some study face to face with their mentors, and some tuition is given in small groups in a classroom setting.

 Specializing in the education of adults who are already established in their fields rather than in school-leavers, the University has significant expertise in the assessment of prior formal and informal learning for college credit.
 APEL and related methodologies, which are now widely used and accepted in the university sector, can significantly shorten the time needed to earn a degree.

-The University is designed for the serious and motivated student.
+These programmes are designed for the serious and motivated student.
 Among our alumni we count some highly distinguished people – members of Royal Houses, government ministers, judges, leaders in business and in the Church to name but a few.
-The University is an institution of the Apostolic Episcopal Church, a traditional or “continuing” Anglican denomination that was established in 1925 and formally recognized by the laws of the State of New York, USA, in 1932.
-With the exception of certain theology programs, however, it remains open to students regardless of their personal beliefs.
+The Western Orthodox Academy and the Western Orthodox University are institutions of the Apostolic Episcopal Church, a traditional or “continuing” Anglican denomination that was established in 1925 and formally recognized by the laws of the State of New York, USA, in 1932.
+With the exception of certain theology programmes, however, the University remains open to students regardless of their personal beliefs.

-The University is structured as a social enterprise.
-It has no endowment and its only source of income is student fees and donations from those who support its work.
-While it must cover its costs and operate efficiently, the primary object of the University is not to make a profit, but to carry out its educational mission.
+Our institutions are structured as a social enterprise.
+They have no endowment and their only source of income is student fees and donations from those who support its work.
+While we must cover costs and operate efficiently, the primary object is not to make a profit, but to carry out an educational mission.

-Founded in 1945, the University is among a relatively small number of international universities today that have been established under religious, rather than secular, authority.
-The University is not part of any national system of education but is international and fully independent.
-It is accredited by the Pontificia Accademia Tiberina, one of the Pontifical Academies, in Rome, as well as by the Anglican Association of Colleges and Schools.
-The University maintains its corporate registration in the Commonwealth of Dominica.
+Founded in 1945, the University is accredited by the Pontificia Accademia Tiberina, one of the Pontifical Academies, in Rome, as well as by the Anglican Association of Colleges and Schools.

-We at the Western Orthodox University are justifiably proud of our record in making a positive difference to the lives of our students, and I look forward to receiving your enquiries.
+The Western Orthodox University is justifiably proud of its record in making a positive difference to the lives of our students.
+We look forward to receiving your enquiries.

 The Most Revd.
 Professor John Kersey, D.D., D.Litt., Ed.D.